rafaelw/mojo/sky/examples/fn/README.md

 Effen is comprised of three main parts: a virtual-dom and diffing engine, a component mechanism and a very early set of widgets for use in creating applications.

+If you just want to dive into code, see the `sky/examples/stocks-fn`.

 Hello World
 -----------